The Best Little Whorehouse in Texas (film): Release

+The film held its world premiere at Paramount Theatre in Austin, Texas on July 11, 1982, and went into wide release on July 23.

 Marketing

 The film presented some difficulties for Universal, particularly with advertising.
 In 1982, the word "whorehouse" was considered obscene in parts of the United States, resulting in the film being renamed The Best Little Cathouse in Texas in some print ads, while television ads were either banned outright in some areas, or the offending word was censored; on WXYZ-TV in Detroit, the announcer on the station's "Now Showing" segment merely clicked his tongue to eliminate the offending word: "The Best Little [click, click] in Texas!"
 In Canada, the title was generally left alone in print, but televised trailers used a bleep censor over the word.
 During interviews, Parton sometimes referred to the film as The Best Little Chicken House in Texas.

+Reception

 Box office

 The Best Little Whorehouse in Texas opened in 1,400 theaters on July 23, 1982, and earned $11,874,268 in its opening weekend, ranking number one in the United States box office, dethroning E.T.
 The Extra Terrestrials six-week run at the top of the box office.
 It was the biggest weekend for a musical film ever.
 The film grossed $69,701,637 domestically.
 It went on to become the 10th highest-grossing film of 1982.